EDHIMURYANTO/BUDHIGL-SYSTEM---Accounting-General-Ledger/README.md

 # BUDHIGL-SYSTEM---Accounting-General-Ledger
 Accounting Software - General Ledger.

-This is tutorial of an open source project to create software Accounting - General Ledger.
+This is tutorial of an open source project to create Accounting Software - General Ledger.